How Russia’s invasion of Ukraine affects the economy and banking in Estonia

 - Cross-border payments with Russia, Ukraine and Belarus are relatively small given the total volume of payments through Estonian banks.
 Only around 2% of payments made by non-residents in the fourth quarter of 2021 were with those countries.

-- All people and organisations must respect the limits set by international financial sanctions.
-The sanctions set by the European Union are shown on the EU Sanctions Map website at https://www.sanctionsmap.eu/
+- The European Union has passed restrictive sanctions to persuade Russia to end its war on Ukraine.
+All people and organisations must respect the limits set by these sanctions.
+Responsibility for ensuring that the international sanctions are applied in accordance with the law lies in Estonia with the Financial Intelligence Unit.
+The sanctions set by the European Union are shown on the EU Sanctions Map website at https://www.sanctionsmap.eu/.

 ADVICE FOR WHAT TO DO IF CASH AND PAYMENTS ARE INTERRUPTED